 Once this process is complete, you will own your first rental house.
 Now you know how to buy rental property and are a real estate investor.
 The next step is to repeat this process, getting another property while efficiently managing your current property.

 Tips for the Experienced Investor

 - Once you have experience, try offering on the house before you see it, with an offer low enough that it’s unlikely to be accepted.
 Once you get a counteroffer, then go see the house.
-Don’t do this when you are learning; seeing a house is an excellent learning tool.
+Don’t do this while learning; seeing a house is an excellent learning tool.

-- After you have purchased a few rentals, and are confident about the process, skip the due diligence phase.
+- After you have purchased a few rentals and are confident about the process, skip the due diligence phase.
 Making an offer that doesn’t have a due diligence period will help you close more deals.
-It’s not that risky once you know what to look for during your initial inspection.
+It’s not risky once you know what to look for during your initial inspection.